borisbanushev/stockpredictionai/readme.md

 2. **Technical indicators** - a lot of investors follow technical indicators.
 We will include the most popular indicators as independent features.
 Among them - 7 and 21 days moving average, exponential moving average, momentum, Bollinger bands, MACD.
 3. **Fundamental analysis** - A very important feature indicating whether a stock might move up or down.
 There are two features that can be used in fundamental analysis: 1) Analysing the company performance using 10-K and 10-Q reports, analysing ROE and P/E, etc (we will not use this), and 2) **News** - potentially news can indicate upcoming events that can potentially move the stock in certain direction.
 We will read all daily news for Goldman Sachs and extract whether the total sentiment about Goldman Sachs on that day is positive, neutral, or negative (as a score from 0 to 1).
 As many investors closely read the news and make investment decisions based (partially of course) on news, there is a somewhat high chance that if, say, the news for Goldman Sachs today are extremely positive the stock will surge tomorrow. _One crucial point, we will perform feature importance (meaning how indicative it is for the movement of GS) on absolutely every feature (including this one) later on and decide whether we will use it.
 More on that later_.<br/>
     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For the purpose of creating accurate sentiment prediction we will use Neural Language Processing (**NLP**).
 We will use **BERT** - Google's recently announced NLP approach for transfer learning for sentiment classification stock news sentiment extraction.
 4. **Fourier transforms** - Along with the daily closing price, we will create Fourier transforms in order to generalize several long- and short-term trends.
 Using these transforms we will eliminate a lot of noise (random walks) and create approximations of the real stock movement.
-Having trend approximations can help the LSTM network pick it's prediction trends more accurately.
+Having trend approximations can help the LSTM network pick its prediction trends more accurately.
 5. **Autoregressive Integrated Moving Average** (ARIMA) - This was one of the most popular techniques for predicting future values of time series data (in the pre-neural networks ages).
 Let's add it and see if it comes off as an important predictive feature.
 6. **Stacked autoencoders** - most of the aforementioned features (fundamental analysis, technical analysis, etc) were found by people after decades of research.
 But maybe we have missed something.
 Maybe there are hidden correlations that people cannot comprehend due to the enormous amount of data points, events, assets, charts, etc. With stacked autoencoders (type of neural networks) we can use the power of computers and probably find new types of features that affect stock movements.
 Even though we will not be able to understand these features in human language, we will use them in the GAN.
 7. **Deep Unsupervised learning for anomaly detection in options pricing**.
 We will use one more feature - for every day we will add the price for 90-days call option on Goldman Sachs stock.
 Options pricing itself combines a lot of data.
 The price for options contract depends on the future value of the stock (analysts try to also predict the price in order to come up with the most accurate price for the call option).
 Using deep unsupervised learning (**Self-organized Maps**) we will try to spot anomalies in every day's pricing.
 Anomaly (such as a drastic change in pricing) might indicate an event that might be useful for the LSTM to learn the overall stock pattern.